poppinss/haye/README.md

 > Want to build production ready apps with joy similar to ROR and Laravel.
 Try [AdonisJs](http://adonisjs.com/) an opinionated MVC framework for Node.js.

-Expressive strings are great for Humans but not for machines/programs.
-Using `haye` you can convert them to machine readable objects/arrays.
+Expressive strings are perfect for Humans but not for machines/programs using `haye` you can convert them to computer readable objects/arrays.

 ## Expressions

-Their are 2 types of string expressions `haye` will parse and return an array or object (based on your preference).
+There are two types of string expressions `haye` will parse and return an array or object (based on your preference).

 ### Pipe Expression